 Cultivating mindfulness will help you to process difficult situations and make them easier, it will make you enjoy the good things more, improve your training, and enable you to deal with everyday life better, from the moment you wake up till the moment you fall asleep.
 One of the most effective tools in building new habits is to use triggers in your daily life that will remind you to do what you intended to do.
 For each of the mindfulness habits below, there is a trigger suggestion but of course, you can choose something else.

 1. Gratitude moment

 When you wake up or are brushing your teeth in the morning, think of three things you are grateful for.
+This is a great mindfulness habit to keep.
 Far too often, we focus on the negative, worry about things we have to do or simply stress about what ifs, and we completely forget about all the good things in our lives.

 Research shows that a simple gratitude practice helps us to appreciate what we have and makes us feel gratitude more easily.
 This then translates into your attitude to daily tasks and interactions with others.

 Some people prefer to do a mental gratitude list, whilst others like to write it down – either on paper or even as notes on their phone.
 If your mornings are hectic, do this before you go to sleep.
 There’s no best time for gratitude but in general, starting or finishing your day with it is great because it’s a good way to begin or end the day and you’re most likely to remember to do it at these times.

 Trigger suggestion: Journal or diary next to your bed